tonystark20-hy/CSCI596_Option-Pricing/README.md

 <br>

 The code generates an array of random elements $\Delta W_t$ and simulates the price motion according to it.
-We have 3 versions of the code:
+We have four versions of the code:
 <ol>
 <li> <p>Simple single, threaded version
 <li> <p>Single CPU, Single GPU running on multiple Cuda threads and a single CPU thread
 <li><p> Multiple CPU, Multiple GPU running on multiple Cuda threads and multiple CPU threads
 <br> Each CPU runs a sinsgle CPU thread.
-Here we make sure to allocate a GPU to every CPU and reduction of the result from multiple CUDA threads running on Single GPU is performed on a Single CPU thread.
+Here, we allocate a GPU to every CPU and reduce the result from multiple CUDA threads running on a Single GPU performed on a Single CPU thread.
-<li> <p> Muliple Node, Multiple CPUs, Multiple GPUs running on multiple Cuda threads and multiple CPU threads<br>
+<li> <p> Multiple Node, Multiple CPUs, Multiple GPUs running on multiple Cuda threads and multiple CPU threads<br>
-Each node runs a version of Multiple CPU, Multiple GPU running on multiple Cuda threads and multiple CPU threads
+Each node runs a version of Multiple CPUs, Multiple GPUs running on multiple Cuda threads, and multiple CPU threads
 </ol>

 ## References

 <ol>
-<li> "Monte Carlo Simulations In CUDA - Barrier Option Pricing",  QuantStart, <a url=https://www.quantstart.com/articles/Monte-Carlo-Simulations-In-CUDA-Barrier-Option-Pricing/>Link</a>
+<li> "Monte Carlo Simulations In CUDA - Barrier Option Pricing",  QuantStart, <a url=[this](https://www.quantstart.com/articles/Monte-Carlo-Simulations-In-CUDA-Barrier-Option-Pricing/)> Link </a>
+</li></ol>